decodewithdeepak/markdown-notes/7th-sem/fom/fom-unit-1.md

 **4. Establishes Sound Organization:**
 - Creates clear structure with defined roles and responsibilities.
-- **Example:** In a hospital, everyone knows their role—doctors diagnose, nurses care, admin handles paperwork.
+- **Example:** In a hospital, everyone knows their role - doctors diagnose, nurses care, admin handles paperwork.
 This clarity prevents confusion.

 **5. Adapts to Change:**
 - Helps organization survive in a dynamic environment (technology, competition, laws).